 The last session is not the end of therapy, but rather it is the beginning of your new life!

-It would be reasonable to say that almost all of us could benefit from therapy at some point in our lives.
-The origin of the word therapy derives from the Greek therapeia, meaning healing and healing, in one form or another, is at the heart of all therapy.
+In some sense, life is a bizarre form of a causal therapeutic process and so, it would be reasonable to say that almost all of us could benefit from the healing aspect of therapy at some point in our lives.
+The origin of the word therapy derives from the Greek therapeia, meaning healing and healing, in one form or another, is at the heart of all psychological therapy.
 Another way of looking at healing is preventing, hence the saying "prevention is better than cure!
 But prevention very often comes as a consequence of experience, be it your own or someone else's.
 What my aim is with clients, is to get them to a point where they can manage their life, their emotions, their thoughts and beyond that; their behaviour.
 For if we can manage behaviour we halt the neurological upstream memory activation that links emotion to life.

 Grief is a very good example of this.
 If you have lost someone close to you, it can be a very painful emotional experience, to talk, think or look at pictures of a lost loved one often evokes strong emotions in those early days following the loss.
 However, as time passes by and the grieving process moves forward we reach a point of acceptance.
 From that point on, it is no longer the case that every time you think, talk or look at pictures of that loved one that strong feelings arise.
 That said it is not merely the passage of time that causes the healing but rather the way one passes through the stages of grief; with acceptance being the pivotal part of the healing process.